Customer service training activities

 Here are some more customer service training activities to help you reinforce key learning points on your customer service training courses or during your team meetings.

 1. Body Language

-Preparation: Practice - Remember the sequence of the actions below.
-You need to be well practiced doing this, if you hesitate then people will not follow you so easily
+Practice - Remember the sequence of the actions yo need to take below.
+You need to be familiar with these actions and well practiced doing them.
+If you hesitate or lose track it will be more difficult to get people to follow you so easily.

 Explain that you are going to give a series of instructions which you'd like everyone to follow.

 As you state the actions, make sure you do them too: